-As information continues to mature around potential links between induced seismicity and underground injection of waste water or hydraulic fracturing, we incorporate this knowledge into our risk management program.
-We're a leader in determining and employing risk mitigation strategies such as seismic reviews of disposal wells, minimizing use of disposal wells in sensitive geologic areas, participating in area-wide arrays and using temporary seismometers when necessary during hydraulic fracturing.
+Though most injection wells aren’t associated with felt earthquakes, according to the USGS1, we employ risk mitigation strategies such as seismic reviews of disposal wells, minimization of disposal wells in potentially sensitive geologic areas, participation in multi-operator area-wide monitoring arrays and use of temporary seismometers when necessary during hydraulic fracturing.

-In 2020, our company-wide seismicity program was integrated into ROMS, further advancing our systematic approach to mitigating seismic risk.
+Our company-wide seismicity program is integrated into our Responsible Operations Management System (ROMS), further advancing our systematic approach to mitigating seismic risk.
 Seismic risk and its potential causes are generally related to local geologic conditions requiring a tailored approach for mitigation.
-While seismic events are rare in North Dakota, all unconventional assets are included in the program, which is designed to apply the appropriate analysis and mitigation procedures to local conditions.
+While seismic events are rare in North Dakota, all unconventional assets are included in our program, which is designed to apply the appropriate analysis and mitigation procedures to local conditions.

 How are we doing?